lovettchris/lovettchris.github.io/posts/keyword_spotting/index.md

 - **relationships**: my spouse is snoring too loud, here's the proof!
 - **health**: detect the sound of sleep apnea, so people can get help

-It's so easy to do all this, let's just do it!
+It's so easy to do all this, let's just do it!!